verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-PP-MSG-3-2-4] Set Participant OP to Validated overlap checks

-We want to make sure that 2 permissions cannot be active at the same time for the same `validator_participant_id`.
+We want to make sure that 2 `Participant` entries cannot be active at the same time for the same `validator_participant_id`.
 That should not occur in this method, but better do the check anyway.

 Find all [[ref: active participants]] `participants[]` (not revoked, not slashed, not repaid) for `schema_id`, `role`, `validator_participant_id`, `corporation`.